 - More than one hiking outfit.
 Trust me, for a short backpacking trip you definitely do not need more than one hiking outfit.
 It’s common practice to hike in the same shirt and pants/shorts everyday because packing a change of clothes for each day is way too heavy.

-- Heavy camp sandals (e.g. 2 lbs chacos).
+- Heavy camp sandals (e.g. 2 lbs Chacos).
 This is one of the easiest things to cut down weight on!
-Either skimp on the camp shoes or opt for something much lighter in weight, like Xero Z Trek Sandals (5 ounces a pair), Xero Z Trail EV Sandals (9 ounces a pair), or lightweight clogs style sandals (6 ounces).
+Either skimp on the camp shoes or opt for something much lighter in weight, like Xero Z Trail EV Sandals (9 ounces a pair), or lightweight Birkenstock sandals.

 - Full-sized toiletries.
-Make sure to decante things like suncreen, bug spray, face cream, etc. into smaller sized containers so that you’re not lugging around heavy/large bottles.
-I like using the Nalgene 1 oz containers and GoTubbs.
+Make sure to decant things like sunscreen, bug spray, face cream, etc. into smaller sized containers so that you’re not lugging around heavy/large bottles.
+I like using the Nalgene 1 oz containers and contact lens cases for small amounts of liquids and creams.
 I would also ditch things like deodorant unless you have a very small travel sized version.
 Click here for more outdoor hygiene tips for hikers and backpackers.

 What To Pack For a Backpacking Trip

 I have an entire blog post on what to pack for a backpacking trip, be sure to give that a read!
 I’ve also listed the key items below, which you can download as a printable backpacking checklist here!
 Note that my suggestions are for three-season/summer camping and information about what to wear when backpacking is listed in the next section.
 If you want to know more about winter backpacking then be sure to check out my winter-specific guide to hiking and backcountry camping.